-- Biannually, current students at all locations complete program evaluations which include questions about student services areas. - Annually, students, faculty and staff complete the Climate Survey. - Electronic surveys are sent to potential students who interacted with the student services areas. - Surveys are completed by each student when he/she exits the program.
+- Students at all locations complete program evaluations which include questions about student services areas. - Annually, students, faculty and staff complete the Climate Survey. - Electronic surveys are sent to potential students who interacted with the student services areas. - Surveys are completed by each student when he/she exits the program.

-The survey data are stored on the institution's Technology Online Management System (TOMS) and/or with Administration.
+The survey data are stored on the institution's student information system and/or with Administration.

-Bi-annually administration reviews the program evaluation reports related to the student services areas.
+Annually administration reviews the program evaluation reports related to the student services areas.
 The program evaluation and Climate Survey data related to student services is reviewed by the administrative team annually.
-This data are used to evaluate the plan and revise as needed.
+This data is used to evaluate the plan and revise as needed.